twilio/video-quickstart-android/README.md

 the texture using an instance of `org.webrtc.YuvConverter` and the `I420Frame#samplingMatrix`.
 When a frame is represented as an array of `ByteBuffer`, `I420Frame#textureId` will be 0, `I420Frame#yuvPlanes` contains the YUV pixel data, and `I420Frame#yuvStrides` contains each plane's stride.
-For a an example of implementing a custom `VideoRenderer` we recommend referencing the [Custom Video Renderer](exampleCustomVideoRenderer) module.
+For an example of implementing a custom `VideoRenderer` we recommend referencing the [Custom Video Renderer](exampleCustomVideoRenderer) module.